-- (a) Declaring that Defendant's discriminatory policies and practices violate the Fair Housing Act, as amended, 42 U.S.C. § 3601 et seq. and the New York City Administrative Code § 8-107 et seq.; - (b) Enjoining Defendant, Defendant's subsidiaries, Defendant's agents, employees, and successors, and all other persons in active concert or participation from: - (i) Denying or withholding housing, or otherwise making housing unavailable on the basis on family status, sex, gender, disability, race, or national origin; - (ii) Making, printing, or publishing, or causing to be made, printed, or published any notice, statement, or advertisement, with respect to the sale or rental of a dwelling or a housing accommodation that indicates any preference, limitation, or discrimination based on family status, sex, gender, disability, race, or national origin;
+- (a) Declaring that Defendant's discriminatory policies and practices violate the Fair Housing Act, as amended, 42 U.S.C. § 3601 et seq. and the New York City Human Rights Law, N.Y.C.
+Admin.
+Code § 8-107 et seq.; - (b) Enjoining Defendant, Defendant's subsidiaries, Defendant's agents, employees, and successors, and all other persons in active concert or participation from: - (i) Denying or withholding housing, or otherwise making housing unavailable on the basis on family status, sex, gender, disability, race, or national origin;